Choosing the Right Sales Management Style

 For example, your approach may need to be heavy-handed and forceful when discussing sales results.
 Other situations may require you to be participative and supportive.
 The challenge is to select the most appropriate style for each situation.

-Directing is mostly one-way communication.
+Directing is primarily one-way communication.
 You tell the salesperson what you want in an autocratic manner.
 Although directing has a negative connotation when considered in terms of leading or managing, it is appropriate and effective in specific situations.
-Directing requires confidence in the information you are providing and specificity in delivering it.
+Directing requires confidence in the information you provide and specificity in delivering it.

 Use a directing style: